The Bankrate promise

 The bottom line

-To qualify for a business credit card (and a business loan), take action to improve your personal credit history.
-Shape up your FICO score, identify the right business card for your needs and consider a business loan.
-Take these simple steps and you’ll not only repair your bad credit, but you’ll then be able to apply for better credit products for your business.
+To qualify for a business credit card (or a business loan), take action to improve your personal credit history.
+Shape up your FICO score, identify the best business card for your needs and consider a business loan.
+Take these simple steps and you’ll not only repair your bad credit, but you’re also set on the path to apply for stronger credit products for your business.